changeset-io/docs.changeset.io/docs/get-started/create-a-workflow.md

 Most actions have some values that you can customize, such as specifying the markdown to use when adding a comment.

-Click `edit` to customize the options for the selected option
+Click `edit` to customize the options for the selected action.

 Here, we've added some markdown for the comment that will be posted when the example workflow is triggered.

 ![Add Comment](/img/md.png)

-Click `save` to finish customizing the action
+Click `Save` to finish customizing the action

 # Save & Test

 That's it!
-Click the `Save Workflow` button in the top-right corner to save the workflow and be taken back to the repository overview screen.
+Click the `Save Workflow` button in the top-right to save the workflow and be taken back to the repository overview screen.
 All that's left is to verify that the workflow is working as intended.

 ### Example Pull Request